You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Family Tree: Son of Zeus; grandson of Atlas

-Fun Fact: Traditionally, Hermes invented musical instruments like the lyre and syrinx
+Fun Facts: Traditionally, Hermes invented musical instruments like the lyre and syrinx.
+His symbols include winged sandals and the caduceus.

 After being terrified by Morpheus and a surprise message from Zeus (“Congratulations, you won a $500 gift card!”), you decide to continue shopping.
 But you’re really tired.
 Luckily, the god Hermes has your back.